-March is Different Collisions month at Atlanta Personal Injury Law Group – Gore LLC.
+March is Different Collisions month at Atlanta Personal Injury Law Group – Gore.
 We are taking a look at the different types of collisions where you should consult with a personal injury attorney, either because of the complexity of the legal issues involved or due to the severity of the injuries.

 Personal injury cases involving DUI (driving under the influence of alcohol) can be particularly difficult and complex.
 The non-impaired drivers and passengers tend to be more seriously injured than in other crashes, and also, the victims of drunk driving collisions have unique legal claims available to them.
 For these reasons, the case should be handled by an attorney.